kubernetes/enhancements/keps/sig-node/6252-system-reserved-hugepages/README.md

 No special upgrade steps required.
 The feature is opt-in via the `--system-reserved` / `--kube-reserved` flags.
 Existing clusters that do not set hugepages in these flags are unaffected.

+When introducing a hugepage reservation on a node that already has running pods with hugepage allocations, the kernel will reject setting `hugetlb.max` on the `kubepods` cgroup below the current usage.
+Kubelet's existing retry loop (`enforceNodeAllocatableCgroups`) will emit `FailedNodeAllocatableEnforcement` warning events every minute until pods release their hugepages.
+There is no hugepage eviction to resolve the conflict automatically.
+Administrators should drain hugepage-consuming pods from the node before introducing or increasing hugepage reservations.

 On downgrade or when disabling the feature gate, remove hugepages entries from `--system-reserved` and `--kube-reserved` first.
 If those keys remain